Free download and available in the CEDC Labs to use on campus and remotely.

 This software is used for designing and analyzing bridges.
 Engineers use it to test if bridges can handle weight, wind, and traffic before construction begins.

 For personal installation, Bluebeam requires you to request a free student license through their website.
 Eligibility is limited to students enrolled in architecture, engineering, or construction courses.
 You must be approved for a free license before proceeding with the installation.
-Additionally, this software is available for use both remotely and on campus in the CEDC Labs.
+Software is also available in the CEDC Labs to use on campus and remotely.

 Bluebeam Revu is a tool for marking up, editing, and organizing PDFs, often used in construction projects.
 It makes it easy for teams to share plans, take notes, and keep track of design changes.

-Free download (lite version), and available in CEDC Labs for use remotely and on campus.
+Free download (lite version), and available in the CEDC Labs to use on campus and remotely.

 Used to design electronic circuits and printed circuit boards (PCBs).